999clover999/clover/README.md

 How to use it:

--start the program, wait a sec.
+--start the program, wait a sec.

 --select board, input with / /, example: /c/